datafolklabs/cement/doc/source/dev/features.rst

 Config File Parsing
 -------------------

 Config file parsing is provided by the standard ConfigObj.
-Configuration files are parsed from two locations by default:

- * /etc/yourapp/yourapp.conf (global)
- * ~/.yourapp.conf (per user)

-The configuration dictionary is stored in the root namespaces config member and can be accessed as:
+The configuration object is stored in the root namespaces config member and can be accessed as:

 .. code-block:: python